 Future plans for the Biodesign Institute

-The Biodesign C is a part of ASU's future plans for its Biodesign Institute.
-ASU plans to increase its research expenditure to $700m by 2020, with the Biodesign Institute assigned with a target of $100m in research expenditure a year.
+ASU plans to increase its research expenditure to $700m by 2020, with the Biodesign Institute assigned with a target of $100m research expenditure a year.

-Some of the expansion plans of ASU include the establishment of five new centres, hiring of new recruits, and increase in clinical and industrial partnerships.
+Some current expansion plans include the establishment of five new centres, the hiring of new recruits and an increase in clinical and industrial partnerships.
 ASU also plans to collaborate with international universities such as Dublin City University, Mexico and China.